stolostron/rhacm-docs/README.md

 To ensure product documentation is accessible, accurate, tested, complete, and follows corporate style manual, we need to shut down incoming work three days before GA.
 Please open issues early and doc test early.

-To see the content, (until a link is available), please rely on the table of contents/navigation draft found in the [summary.md](https://github.com/open-cluster-management/rhacm-docs/blob/doc_stage/summary.md) file.

 **RHACM developers:** Please open an issue as normal with the file/content that needs to be added.
 Label your issue `squad:doc` and give a detailed description of your change.
 The clearer you are in the description, the quicker we can make the updates. **Please open an issue, not a PR** so that we can make updates as we transition into ASCII doc.